 Russians often visit each other for a “cup of tea”.
 These social gatherings can last for hours and as conversations flow, so does the tea.
 During Soviet days when loose sugar was scarce, sugar cubes were offered to sweeten the tea.

 It’s considered rude to serve tea without something sweet or a small snack.
-Typical teatime sweets include waffles, cookies, gingers biscuits, chocolate candy and cake.
+Typical teatime sweets include waffles, cookies, gingerbread, chocolate candy and cake.
 “Sushki” (small hard dried bagels) are often accompanied by a home-made marmalade or jelly preserves made with the berries harvest during the autumn months.
-Crackers, bread, cheese and dried meats or sausage can also be served as a savory snack in the morning or afternoon.
+Crackers, bread, cheese and salami or sausage can also be served as a savory snack in the morning or afternoon.